dlops-io/mega-pipeline/translate_text/README.md

 Write a function to download all text paragraphs from the bucket `text_paragraphs` and store them locally in a folder `text_paragraphs`

 * -t, --translate  Translate text
-Write a function to translate text from english to french and store in a local folder `text_translated`
+Write a function to translate text from english to hindi and store in a local folder `text_translated`

 * Example code to translation:
 ```